weedsoul/ThirdYearProject/README.md

 There will also be a graph showing the activiation of the classifier over the intervals defined in the program along with an overall classification value of the result.

+### Change to the classification algorithm
+Rather than training the classifier over whole files as individual data points the nature of the problem has changed with the use of the classifier to determine the classification of parts of the recording.
+Because of this the classifier should now be trained over a variance of different parts.
+As the experemental results of the previous solution revealed that using 4 frame windows achieved the best result for other examples.
+For this reason i'm going to train over 4 frames in the new application of the problem.